mrinath123/Genarating-Scripts/README.md

-# Genarating-Scripts
+# Sentiment Analysis
-Using RNNs and Word Embeddings here I try to generate script for the iconic show "Sienfield".
-Here I am using Pytorch.
+Here I have used RNN(recurrent neural network) with word Embeddings and LSTM to generate if a sequence of review is Positive or Negative.

+I will implement my code in both Pytorch and Tensorflow framework.

+My work in inspired from Andrej Karpathy's char rnn implementation in Pytorch.